yuxinrpi/Resume/project4.md

 ## Intro
 ---
 This page collects the demo of Robotics I class mini projects.
 You can also view the project at [My GitHub Page](https://github.com/yuxinrpi/Robotics-I-Class-Project)\
 All class mini projects are done by me alone.
+All codes were written in Matlab with Robotics Toolbox, but most of the algorithms are implemented manually.

 <style>
 * {